Sour or wild beer is beer that has been exposed to "wild" yeast or bacteria

 YES and space is limited, we may accept registrations at the door if there is room.
 Remember your ID!

-We hope it worked as expected and if you got an email confirmation you are all set!
+You should see a paid message and the ability to add/remove bottles to your list once you are registered.
 If you ran into problems please email (preferred) or call us before the day of the event to verify!
-We will get back to you within a day.

 IMPORTANT: If you don't bring anything to share, you won't receive any drink tickets and thus cannot participate.
 You'll have to nag your friends for a sip or steal from strangers, neither of which is very nice.
 Your best bet is to run over to a nearby beer retailer to buy some!
 Or you could just drink beer at our host bar, but they are certain not to have the crazy selection we do and staring at us would be creepy.